upspin/upspin/doc/security.md

 (It is represented as a
 [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree), a tree of hash values.)
-The server could use the encryption scheme described above and store its data in the storage server the same way a user does, but that method is cumbersome and cryptographically unnecessary since no sharing is involved.
+The server uses the encryption scheme described above to store its data in the storage server.
-We instead use a simple symmetric key known only to the directory server and AEAD, specifically AES GCM.

 ## Key Management